 I recommend just walking around and stopping wherever looks good.
 Sometimes it’s fun not to have a plan and to just go with the flow!
 I haven’t had a bad meal yet in downtown Asheville so your chances of finding something good are pretty high.

-If you’re visiting on a weekend, you might want to check the calendar of events and see what’s going on.
+Be sure to check the calendar of events and see what’s going on.
 Many shows have a cover charge on the weekend, so it’s a good idea to do a little research to see if you’ll like the artist or band that’s playing.

 That’s a pretty busy and tiring day, so you’ll probably want to head home a bit early.
 We’ve got one more day left to explore Asheville, and we’re going to make it a good one!